DeviatorZ/league-account-checker/README.md

 ![ExportTab](https://i.imgur.com/lPpW6TD.png)
 - "Banned account template" - export template replacement for banned accounts
-- "Error account template" - export template replacement for accounts that couldn't be checked. <br /> state "AUTH_FAILURE" if credentials are invalid, state "VngAccountRequired" if account needs updating (email and phone number need to be added)
+- "Error account template" - export template replacement for accounts that couldn't be checked. <br />
+    - state "AUTH_FAILURE" if credentials are invalid
+    - state "VngAccountRequired" if account needs updating (email and phone number need to be added)
+    - state "RETRY_LIMIT_EXCEEDED" if there have been too many failed attempts at performing tasks on the account.
+Most likely the server is down or the client is outdated for that server - make sure to update manually
 - Leave Banned/Error template empty in order to skip exporting such accounts
 - "Standard export type":
     - Minimal - export only username, password and region, useful for quick ban and credential checking.